reputex/sdk/README.md

 );
 ```

-After that you can call and use reputexSdk functionalities as described in our [extensive docs](https://docs.reputex.io/)
+After that you can call and use reputexSdk functionalities as described in our [docs](https://docs.reputex.io/).